 3. The Very First Scanning of a UPC Code Was on a Pack of Wrigley’s Chewing Gum

 In the summer of 1974, a UPC code was scanned for the first time at a grocery market in Ohio.
-At Marsh supermarket, a 10-pack of Wrigley’s Juicy Fruit gum slid down the conveyer belt to mark the first ever grocery item to be scanned.
+At Marsh supermarket, a 10-pack of Wrigley’s Juicy Fruit gum slid down the conveyor belt to mark the first ever grocery item to be scanned.

 In the here and now, barcodes are used for much more than identifying items in-store.
 As more and more of us have made the transition to buying groceries online, barcodes have been deployed to support a range of delivery workflows, too.

 5. The Barcode Battler Was One of the Earliest Mobile Gaming Consoles

 Back in the early days of handheld gaming consoles (we’re talking 1991), there were very few players in the marketplace: Gameboy, Gamegear and Epoch’s Barcode Battler.
 This “barcode gaming system” came with a variety of cards containing barcodes, each representing a player, enemy or powerup.

 The iconic Barcode Battler wasn’t the only innovation across the history of the barcode.
 In fact, this technology is still finding new applications and use cases across business operations today.
 Check out some of our videos and other resources to learn more about the latest breakthroughs in the world of barcodes.

-5. Medication Barcodes Were Made Mandatory in 2004
+9. Medication Barcodes Were Made Mandatory in 2004

 In February 2004, the U.S. Food and Drug Administration (FDA) ruled that barcodes must be applied on certain medications.
 Since then, barcodes on medication have included National Drug Codes, which are unique 11-character ID numbers for each type of drug.
 This small change made identifying and distributing medication to patients much easier.

 Barcode technology has evolved to help healthcare providers tackle many other challenges across care environments, driving facility efficiency and superior treatment outcomes in the process.

 Barcode Scanning for the Modern Enterprise

 Beyond their everyday uses, barcodes have also inspired artwork, poetry, architecture and people from around the world to push their creativity.

 Connect with us today for more information on barcode technology—and its many uses around the globe.
 You can also reach out for more specifics on how our mobile barcode scanning solution can support your unique business.